broguinn/broguinn/_posts/2017-1-27-how-to-kill-your-vm.md

 1. Set limits.conf overrides to a specific test user
 2. Setting nofile to anything higher than 1048576, including `unlimited`, locks your machine
-3. Talk to Fleet for VM help, not Corp IT, as they can possibly `virsh` into a locked machine
+3. Talk to more people about solutions before making an irrevertable change
 4. Check all your iterm windows for forgotten open SSH tunnels :cry:
 5. Keep a dotfiles collection in Github